FBATsw/FBAT/README.md

 # Source Code
 This repository contains the Family Based Association Test (FBAT) software source code.
 The FBAT software provides the implementation for several family-based association tests.

-## Update January 2025
-The new code release contains methodology to perform statistical fine-mapping of FBAT association statistics in a genetic region of interest.
+## FBAT-DAP-G (update March 2025)
+We added the FBAT-DAP-G method to the new version of FBAT.
+FBAT-DAP-G is a statistical fine-mapping approach based on the DAP-G method.
+We adopted the corresponding DAP-G code.
+We thank the contributors Xiaoquan Wen (University of Michigan), Roger Pique-Regi (Wayne State University), and Yeji Lee (University of Michigan) for distributing the DAP-G C++ Code under the terms of the GNU General Public License.
+The original code of DAP-G is available at https://github.com/xqwen/dap.
+FBAT-DAP-G can be applied by using the ‘finemap’ command.
+The command structure is the following: finemap [-v] [variant-list]
+Here, -v is an optional parameter to include more output information. [variant-list] is a list of genetic variants in a region to which fine-mapping should be applied, separated by space.
+If no variant-list is provided, all genetic variants in the currently loaded dataset are considered.
 This code is under development and will be updated accordingly.
 The files 'finemap_example.ped' and 'finemap_example.phe' can be used to test this approach.
-Run:
+Download the pre-compiled executable ‘fbat’ and run on a 64-bit Linux system:
 ./fbat

-and then:
+followed by:

 load finemap_example.ped
 load finemap_example.phe
 trait y
 finemap
 quit

 ## FBAT-TOOLKIT